Your data agent exported 50,000 customer records. To where?

 - Minimum necessary standard

-- Audit trail per PHI access
+- Decision record per PHI access

 - Role-based data isolation